student studying outside with laptop

 Experiential Learning courses

-Experiential Learning: Designed to help students explore the world beyond the classroom, these courses also fulfill the new undergraduate experiential learning requirement that begins for students entering UNL in Fall 2022.
+Experiential Learning: Designed to help students explore the world beyond the classroom.
+Courses that fulfill the undergraduate experiential learning requirement for students who entered UNL in Fall 2022, 2023, and 2024 are designated “EL” in MyRed.

 Register for the